abilaashsai/Android-PopularMovie/README.md

   I use Android Studio.
 Here you have to _Import_ the project and _Run_ on _mobile_ ot _tablet_.

 - **Playing with Functionality**
-  User can change the sort order between most popular/ highest rated/ favourite movies in Settings -> General -> Sort Order
+  User can change the sort order between most popular/ highest rated/ favorite movies in Settings -> General -> Sort Order

 ##Contribution